Savoury stuffed pancakes with meat sauce and cheese is a meal the whole family will enjoy.

 - Stake the cooked pancakes on a plate.

-- Chop the onions, carrots and celery into 1 cm dice and fry gently in a little sunflower oil until they start to soften.
+- Chop the onions, carrots and celery into 1 cm dice and fry gently with the garlic and ginger in a little sunflower oil until they start to soften.2 medium Onions (chopped into 1 cm dice), 2 medium Carrots (chopped into 1 cm dice0, 1 large Stalk Celery (chopped into 1 cm dice), 1 teaspoon Garlic paste, ½ teaspoon Ginger paste

-- Add the mince and continue to fry until it is no longer pink.
-Break up with a spatula so the mince is all nicely separated and there are no lumps.
+- Add the ground beef and continue to fry until it is no longer pink.
+Break up with a spatula so the beef is all nicely separated and there are no lumps.1 lb / 450 grams ground beef

-- Chop the tomatoes into 1 cm dice and add to the mince with the rest of the ingredients.
+- Chop the tomatoes into 1 cm dice and add to the meat sauce with the rest of the ingredients.
+Only add half the prepared stock at this stage.4 medium Tomatoes (chopped into 1 cm dice), 2 Tablespoons Worcestershire Sauce, 3 Tablespoons Tomato Puree, 1 beef stock cube, 2 Tablespoons Fruit Chutney

-- Stir and allow to simmer, covered, for about 20 minutes until the mince is cooked and the vegetables are soft.
+- Stir and allow to simmer, covered, for about 20 minutes until the beef is cooked and the vegetables are soft.
+If the mixture dries out during this time, add the remaining stock.
+Don't let the mixture become too wet or it will be difficult to roll in the pancakes.

-- Whisk the milk and cornflour together in a microwave proof bowl.
-Add salt and butter.
+- Whisk the milk and cornflour/cornstarch together in a microwave proof bowl.
+Add salt and butter.2 cups / 500 ml milk, 3½ ounce / 100g Butter or margarine, 2 Tablespoons Cornflour / cornstarch, Salt to taste

 - Microwave on high for 3 minutes